IcodeG00D/IcodeG00D/README.md

 ## About Me

 - 🌟 Learner becoming developer with a focus on updated skills.
-- 🎓 Computer Science graduate from Amity University.
+- 🎓 Computer Science graduate .
 - 💡 Always exploring new technologies .
 - 🌐 Love to witness innovation and experiments in tech